 This is particularly true when it comes to saving for retirement.

 According to Forbes, “buying metals represents a safe-haven approach to diversification.”
-These additional investment “baskets” provide diversity and act as a shield against an unpredictable stock market, the fluctuations in the value of the U.S. dollar, and other economic uncertainties.
+These additional investment “baskets” provide diversity and act as a shield against an unpredictable economy, the decline in the U.S. dollar’s purchasing power, and other political and economic uncertainties.

-Time and time again, gold’s performance has been demonstrated to correlate inversely with that of equities, bonds, and cash.
-When the value of the dollar or a bond goes down, the value of gold tends to increase.
-Because of this, diversifying a portfolio by investing a portion of it into precious metals such as gold can help round out a portfolio’s value over time.
+Time and time again, gold’s performance has been demonstrated to correlate inversely with economically-sensitive assets.
+When the value or purchasing power of the dollar goes down, the price of gold tends to increase.
+Because of this, diversifying a portfolio by investing a portion of it into precious metals such as gold can help stabilize a portfolio’s value over time.

-The fact that gold is a tangible item of value—as opposed to a printed promise of value—adds another layer of diversification and security to your portfolio.
-People may lose faith in stocks or in the dollar, leaving you holding a piece of paper with no value.
-Since precious metals have tangible worth and have historically carried intrinsic value, they’re effectively guaranteed to have lasting value.
+The fact that gold is a tangible asset — as opposed to an IOU or a printed promise of future value — adds another layer of diversification and security to your savings.
+Since precious metals have tangible value and have historically enjoyed demand based on their utility, they’re historically guaranteed to have lasting value over the long-term, even though prices fluctuate day-to-day.

-Historically, gold, silver, and other precious metals tend to hold their value in the face of inflation.
-If your retirement includes precious metals, this can provide some peace of mind that your current lifestyle could be preserved and without having to continue working long past your target retirement date.
+Historically, gold, silver, and other precious metals tend to have stable value despite inflation.
+If your retirement savings include precious metals, this can provide some peace of mind that your purchasing power could be preserved (without having to keep working long past your ideal retirement date).

 If you need more convincing, take a look at some statistics demonstrating the endurance and consistency of precious metals.

-From 2007 to 2009, the U.S. stock market faced one of its worst crashes ever, dealing a massive blow to as much as 60% of some Americans’ retirement savings.
-But while the S&P 500 continued to crash, gold’s price rose—and effectively rewarded anyone who had diversified their portfolio.
+From 2007 to 2009, the U.S. economy faced one of its worst crashes ever, dealing a massive blow to Americans’ savings.
+But while the economy cratered, gold’s price rose — and effectively rewarded everyone who owned gold.

-Of course, gold is not the only precious metal that you can place in your precious metals IRA; diversification of the precious metal types held in the IRA can help your portfolio’s value to endure.
+Of course, gold is not the only precious metal that you can place in your precious metals IRA; diversification of the precious metal types held in the IRA can help diversify your savings and support their long-term value.

 This diversification has played out positively in previous periods of economic difficulty.
 For example, during the 2008-2012 recession, not just gold but also silver showed off its ability to endure through economic crisis; even in the most harrowing conditions, it continued jumping up in value by almost 450%.

 You get the idea here.
-Generally all metals deemed precious make great hedges against economic downturns.
+Generally, all metals deemed “precious” generally make great hedges against economic downturns.

 So if you want to move some of your retirement into a precious metals IRA, the gold or silver that you select will provide many of the same benefits.